niclaslindstedt/ninjadog-base/README.md

 # Configuration

-The Ninjakatt configuration is stored in `%USERPROFILE%/AppData/Roaming/ninjakatt/settings.json`
+The ninjakatt configuration is stored in `%USERPROFILE%/AppData/Roaming/ninjakatt/settings.json`

 You might want to install some ninjakatt plugins before editing this file and running the program.

+You need to restart the program after changing the settings.

 # Plugins